CastleLab/COMP3021-2020Fall-PA1-Student-Version/FAQ.md

 The thing you should do is to check whether the input is a valid input or not, if it is invalid, tell user to re-input.
 Note that the input format should be consistent with what is described in [README](README.md#basic-tasks), e.g. `a1->b3`.
 Inputs not complying to this format should also be considered invalid.

+### Q5: Can I create other new methods or classes apart from the given ones?
+Can I import or use some extra library in the assignment?

+Yes, you are free to create new methods and classes or use any library, utility class or advanced features of Java.
+If you plan to use non-builtin packages or libraries, be sure to put the “jar” file of the external package or library in the “lib” folder, so that we can make your code work correctly when grading.